 This valve also has an integrated secondary boost source – the bottom nipple that seems to confuse the heck out of everyone, as is evident by this picture here:

 I’m not sure why they don’t recommend connecting it, but in my eyes, you want all the assist from the boost pressure as you can get, so I leave it connected.
 Of course, to connect it, you have to drill a hole in your intercooler piping and put a fitting on it… not sure why they don’t just incorporate it into the valve…

 Once you’ve decided what setup you’d like to use, you re-assemble the valve.

 Put the little top hat doohickey on there, make sure the adjustment screw is backed all the way out, and put the valve cap back on (again, EVENLY!).
 Make sure the diaphragm is seated normally.
 Adjust your adjuster down to where you think it needs to go (take a guess if you have to), put it back on your charge piping, hook the lines back up, and take it for a ride.

-For the purposes of this article, I’ll mention this: I still get VERY slight turbo sneeze.
+For the purposes of this article, I’ll mention this: I still get VERY slight turbo sneeze, despite the aforementioned adjustments.
 I’ll have to try backing off on the adjuster a bit.
 If that doesn’t work, I’ll have to swap in the small spring.
-Unfortunately, this valve now opens while I’m driving and makes a wicked annoying whistle as I go down the road at 13-10 inches of mercury.
+Unfortunately, this valve now opens while I’m driving and makes a wicked annoying whistle as I go down the road at anything more than atmospheric pressure.
 If the turbo was bigger, it wouldn’t have this problem (wouldn’t be making as much pressure at that amount of vacuum & RPM).
 Obviously, I’ve selected a BOV that wasn’t ideal for my application, which is what we’d like you to avoid.

-Thanks for joining us for “BOV for Dummies” – We hope you found this article useful.
-Happy boosting!
+Thanks for joining us for “BOV for Dummies.”
+We hope you found this article useful.